PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

   throughputWeight

-It uses the most recent available data, so preferably data of the last 1 hour, in not available of last 1 day, if not available of last 1 week.
+It uses the most recent available data, so preferably data of the last 1 hour, if not available of last 1 day, if not available of last 1 week.
 FTS Mbps are used, which are filled from Chicago elastic search.
 If there are no available network metrics, the AGIS closeness (0 best to 11 worst) is used in a normalized way